 22 Oct Things You Should Know About Ovarian Cancer

-With any kind of cancer, the early it is detected, the chances of successfully treating it increases and vice-versa.
+With any kind of cancer, the early it is detected, the chances of successfully treating it increase and vice-versa.
 Also, if ovarian cancer is investigated in early-stage only, where it is restrained to ovaries it can be treated successfully rather if it is diagnosed at a later stage where cancer is spread in the abdomen and within the pelvis.

 The female reproductive system consists of two ovaries, it is of the size of an almond and it is responsible for producing eggs and hormones like estrogen and progesterone.